 Older learning specifications, such as SCORM, focused heavily on formal training, which meant they painted limited pictures of learners.
-See how Experience API (xAPI) is being used to track and support all learning experiences, including social interactions and on-the-job development.
+See how Experience API (xAPI) is being used to track and support blended learning experiences, including social interactions and on-the-job development.

 xAPI & 70:20:10 Learning Model